 Accidents and injuries occur every day.
 Some of the most catastrophic injuries people in Maryland suffer are at their job.
 Many jobs have inherent risks that often place workers in dangerous situations.
 Suppose you have experienced a life-altering injury while at work, you might need more financial compensation than workers’ comp provides.
-Our experienced Maryland workplace injury attorney discusses your available legal options below if you were fired after being injured in a work accident for no longer being able to perform your job responsibilities.

 Can I Sue My Employer If I Was Fired After Being Injured at Work in Maryland?